 A good motive can make or break a horror movie.
-If you can’t understand where the villain is coming from, sometimes it can make them scarier, but more often than not, it only makes them unbelievable and takes you out of the experience.
+If you can’t understand where the villain is coming from, sometimes it can make them scarier.
+But more often than not, it only makes them unbelievable and takes you out of the experience.
 You need to be able to buy why the villain is doing the things he or she is doing and get some hint of an understanding as to why they are the way they are.

-Usually, this only results in the same motives over and over again.
+Usually, this only results in the same motives being used over and over again.
 Revenge, love, etc. Watching horror movies as often as we do, we see the same stock antagonists get recycled over and over.
 It’s a surprise when a killer comes along with a different motivation than we’re used to seeing.
 It’s a rare treat.

 When a killer’s motivation defies the traditional mold, it should be embraced.
 The killers we’ll be looking at here all broke from tradition and defied the norm.
 They’re the best of the best when it comes to originality and I think they’re worth examining to show that villains can have reasons beyond the traditional revenge fantasy.